AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 ------
 ### Using Distributed Version Control Systems
-The main difference between distributed and centralized version control systems is that when you commit, you are committing to your local copy of the repository—effectively, to your own branch.
+The main difference between distributed and centralized version control systems is that when you commit, you are committing to your local copy of the repository-effectively, to your own branch.
 In order to share your changes with others, there is an additional set of steps you need to perform.
 To do this, DVCSs have two new operations: pulling changes from a remote repository and pushing changes to it:

 <table>
   <tr>